One Town, One Product (Philippines): History

-OTOP was proposed by then-President Gloria Macapagal Arroyo as early as 2002 and launched in 2004.
+OTOP was proposed by President Gloria Macapagal Arroyo as early as 2002 and launched in 2004.
 It was scheduled to end in 2010.
-DBM dropped OTOP funding in spring 2011; however, current Filipino President Benigno 'Noynoy" Aquino has authorized its continuation.
+DBM dropped OTOP funding in spring 2011; however, President Benigno 'Noynoy" Aquino has authorized its continuation.

 OTOP is a priority stimulus program for Micro and Small and Medium-scale enterprises (MSMEs) as government's customized intervention to drive inclusive local economic growth.
 It enables localities and communities to determine, develop, support and promote culturally-rooted products or services where they can be the best at or best renowned for.

 OTOP Next Gen is DTI's program to further boost these products and services.
 Building from the gains of OTOP's first generation, the initiative offers a package of public-private assistance for MSMEs with minimum viable products to develop new and better offerings in areas including quality, product development, design, standards compliance, marketability, production capability, brand development.